Indiewood Screenwriting Fund

 Program Goals

-Educational sessions and workshops will commence in late June and conclude in early October, providing participants with a structured timeline creative script development, for mentorship, career-focused seminarssupport, and networking opportunities.
-Writers accepted supported by into ISF must make themselves available for these sessions, as participation in workshops, 1-on-1 mentor meetings, and cohort-based events is essential to gaining the full benefit of the program.
+The program’s educational sessions will commence in May and conclude in July.
+Writers accepted into ISF must make themselves available for these sessions, as participation in workshops and cohort-based events is essential to gaining the full benefit of the program.
+These sessions help us learn more about a writer’s needs, so we may be unable to offer 1-on-1 industry mentor meetings for those writers who miss too many sessions.

 Program Offerings

-Financial Assistance: ISF will typically grant one award per accepted project, covering the early-bird or regular entry fee for one major screenplay competition.
+Financial Assistance: ISF will typically grant one award per accepted project, covering the early-bird or regular entry fee for one major screenplay competition via reimbursement

-Cohort Model & Networking: Participants will join a cohort of approximately 10 screenwriters, creating a collaborative environment for shared learning and support.
-ISF will host a dedicated introductory session in late June at the start of the program.
+Cohort Model & Networking: Participants will join a cohort of up to 15 screenwriters, creating a collaborative environment for shared learning and support.
+ISF will host a dedicated introductory session in May at the start of the program.
 This session will provide a foundation for building relationships, exchanging script feedback, and maximizing the program’s benefits through peer collaboration.

 Seminars and Workshops: ISF will host a minimum of three group seminars focused on screenwriting craft and career development (rather than individual script feedback).